mynlp/jigg/README.md

 # TransCCG

-This is a integrated framework of Scala for CCG parser and other natural language processing components.
+This is an integrated framework of Scala for CCG parser and other natural language processing components.
 The features include:

 - Accurate CCG parser based on shift-reduce actions for Japanese and English.
 - Extensible pipeline framework similar to Stanford CoreNLP.